 This module introduces you to the concepts of assessment and analysis as they relate to the accident investigation process.
 We'll review some theories of accident causation and discuss the process of developing and analyzing the sequence of events occurring prior to, during, and immediately after an accident.

 So far, you have collected a lot of factual data and it's strewn all over your desk.
 The task now is to turn that data into useful information.
 You've got to somehow take this data and make some sense of it.

 It's important to know that you're not gathering all of this information just to conduct an assessment of what was and was not present immediately prior to the accident.
-You're actually conducting an analysis to determine specifically how surface causes (behaviors and conditions), and the underlying root causes (system weaknesses) contributed to the accident.
-To better understand this, let's take a closer look at what the process of "analysis" is.
+You're conducting an analysis to determine specifically how surface causes (behaviors and conditions), and the underlying root causes (system weaknesses) contributed to the accident.
+With this distinction in mind, let's look at what the process of "analysis" is.

 Webster defines analysis as the, "separation of an intellectual or substantial whole into its parts for individual study."